How can we help you?

 A gap year offers many opportunities.
 You might want to travel the world, gain work experience relevant to your new course, or take up paid employment to save for your time at university.

-You can book a guidance interviews with us for help with anything of the above.
+You can book a guidance interview with us for help with anything of the above.
 Interviews last for up to an hour.
 You may need further appointments, which can be made if necessary.

 Booking an interview